Get the Recipe

-This is one of those fantastic ideas that was born not out of a concerted effort to have fantastic ideas, but through sheer dumb luck and lack of planning.
-If necessity is the mother of inventions, then poorly-stocked pantries are the uncle of new recipes.
+This is one of those fantastic ideas that are born not out of a concerted effort to have fantastic ideas, but through sheer dumb luck and lack of planning.
+If necessity is the mother of invention, then poorly stocked pantries are the uncle of new recipes.
 Or something like that.

-The idea of using potato chips in place of slow-cooked potatoes in Spanish tortilla—the thick, moist, omelet-like dish of potatoes, onions, eggs, and olive oil that get passed out with glasses of wine or stuffed into sandwiches all over Spain—is not an original one.
-I first saw it in one of Spanish-born D.C. chef José Andrés's cookbooks and thought the idea was genius.
-The concept is that by folding potato chips into beaten eggs, they soften sufficiently that when you subsequently transfer the mixture to a pan full of hot olive oil, it fries up into a thick omelet that remains moist and creamy in the center, while getting a bit of extra crispness around the edges from the chips.
+The idea of using potato chips in place of slow-cooked potatoes in Spanish tortilla—the thick, moist, omelette-like dish of potatoes, onions, eggs, and olive oil that gets passed out with glasses of wine or stuffed into sandwiches all over Spain—is not an original one.
+I first saw it in one of Spanish-born DC chef José Andrés's cookbooks, and thought the idea was genius.
+The concept is that by folding potato chips into beaten eggs, they soften enough that when you subsequently transfer the mixture to a pan full of hot olive oil, it fries up into a thick omelette that remains moist and creamy in the center, while getting a bit of extra crispness around the edges from the chips.

-Well, late one night I was poking through the sorry detritus I found in my fridge, lamenting the fact that out of all the wonderful homemade and storebought condiments and sauces I had in there—a half dozen varieties of miso and more than a half dozen chili sauces, two flavors of homemade mayo, three varieties of soy sauce, anchovies, tomato sauce, crème fraîche, harissa (both domestic and Moroccan), bacon-cherry-pepper relish, etc.—the only actual real food I had was a few eggs, an onion, and a bag of Cape Cod salt and vinegar chips.
+Well, late one night, I was poking through the sorry detritus in my fridge, lamenting the fact that, despite all the wonderful homemade and store-bought condiments and sauces I had in there—a half dozen varieties of miso, more than a half dozen chili sauces, two flavors of homemade mayo, three varieties of soy sauce, anchovies, tomato sauce, crème fraîche, harissa (both domestic and Moroccan), bacon-cherry-pepper relish, et cetera—the only real food I had was a few eggs, an onion, and a bag of Cape Cod salt-and-vinegar chips.

-I started by softening the onion in plenty of good olive oil, then transfered them to a bowl where I whisked in the eggs and folded in the potato chips before frying up the whole mixture until set.
+I started by softening the onion in plenty of good olive oil, then transferred it to a bowl, where I whisked in the eggs and folded in the potato chips before frying up the whole mixture until set.

-The first attempt was not bad, but in all honesty, it needed a stronger vinegar punch.
+The first attempt was not bad, but, in all honesty, it needed a stronger vinegar punch.
 Easy enough.
-For the second (and final) batch, I added a bit of extra vinegar to the egg mixture with the chips, kicking it up into more mouth-puckering territory.
+For the second (and final) batch, I added a bit of extra vinegar to the egg mixture along with the chips, kicking it up into more mouth-puckering territory.

 You can flip your tortilla using a plate, but I find that the easiest method is to actually use a metal or glass pot lid.
 Just hold it over the skillet using a towel, then flip the skillet and the lid together.
-The tortilla should end up on the lid, whereupon you can simply slide it out into the skillet to cook the second side.
+The tortilla should end up on the lid, at which point you can simply slide it out into the skillet to cook the second side.

 What I really love is how many layers a potato chip–based tortilla gets, and how crisp the exterior becomes.

-I normally serve my tortilla with allioli, a Spanish version of the garlic and olive-oil based Provençal sauce aïoli.
-But it somehow didn't seem right to match such a rustic, homemade sauce with a dish that was the product of tradition and modern snack culture.
-Instead, I decided to doctor up some regular old store-bought Hellman's mayo by whisking in some garlic and some really good Spanish olive oil.
+I normally serve my tortilla with allioli, a Spanish version of the garlic- and olive oil–based Provençal sauce aïoli.
+But it somehow didn't seem right to match such a rustic, homemade sauce with a dish that was the product of tradition and modern snack culture combined.
+Instead, I decided to doctor up regular old store-bought Hellmann's mayo by whisking in some garlic and some really good Spanish olive oil.

-The resulting sauce has the vinegary tang of Hellman's, but the rich, peppery flavor of good olive oil—the perfect foil to my salt and vinegar omelet.
+The resulting sauce has the vinegary tang of Hellmann's, but the rich, peppery flavor of good olive oil—the perfect foil to my salt-and-vinegar omelette.